 - UNDP Commissioned Report on Financial Transactions Taxes and Global Democracy.

-Office Hrs: Wednesday, 11-12 and Friday, 2-3 during term time.
+Office Hrs: Friday, 1-3pm during term time.
 Please e-mail to arrange appointment.